 Meanwhile, Eric Yuan, the chief executive officer of Zoom Video Communications, has said that he looks for hires with diverse experiences who can bring new ideas and fresh thinking to each team.

-- Compare candidates objectively.
+Compare candidates objectively.
 You need a bias-free way to compare candidates without discriminating.
-Many businesses have started using assessments like culture-add tests to make more quantifiable comparisons.
+Many businesses have started using assessments that include culture-add tests to make more quantifiable comparisons.

 Before you begin interviewing, build a scoring rubric that clearly defines what constitutes a good answer to each question.
-This will help reduce subjective judgments and give your interviewers robust guidance for skills-focused interviews.
+This will help reduce subjective judgments and give your interviewers robust guidance on best practices for skills-focused interviews.

 Make sure to design your interview questions to reveal the skills you’re looking for.
 For example, situational questions (like “Tell me about a time you’ve disagreed with an important client.
 How did you handle it?”) help evaluate the candidate’s values and behaviors in certain scenarios.

-Dropping in some unexpected questions will also show you how a candidate processes information in real time.
+Dropping in some unexpected questions will show how a candidate processes information in real-time.